 Start with short sessions (2–5 minutes total) and increase gradually.
 Most pets benefit from acupressure treatment 2–3 times per week. - Combine Modalities

-You can integrate the tuning fork with manual therapy, laser, or gentle massage therapy to amplify results.
+You can integrate the tuning fork with manual therapy, laser therapy, or gentle massage to amplify results.

 The health benefits can be profound: reduced chronic pain, improved mobility, and better overall calmness.